-What is the sound delay between the speaker and the interpretation with Inteprefy's RSI?
+What is the sound delay between the speaker and the interpretation on Interprefy's interpretation platform?

 Latency is a very short period of delay, between when an audio signal enters a system and when it emerges.
 The Interprefy platform has near-zero transmission latency.